carlasouza/pristine/README.md

 # Copyright

-Copyright (C) 2016 Carla Souza <carlasouza.com>.
+Copyright &copy; 2016 Carla Souza &lt;carlasouza.com&gt;.

-License GPLv3+: GNU GPL version 3 or later <gnu.org/licenses/gpl.html>.
+License GPLv3+: GNU GPL version 3 or later &lt;gnu.org/licenses/gpl.html&gt;.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.